Rapid Prototyping Services & Rapid Manufacturing

 Aluminum has the chemical symbol “Al” and atomic number is 13, it is a metallic element belonging to the IA group of the periodic table. it is a lightweight material and very easy to be machined, so it is one of the most widely used metal materials in the manufacturing industry.

-Advantages of Aluminum
+Key benefits of Aluminum

 • High Strength-To-Weight Ratio